Storing an Emergency Supply of Water

 What about using bleach to purify my water?

 If you're using treated tap water -- like CCWD tap water -- and you do not need to purify the water before storing it in a clean container.
-You will not need to purify the water when you use it, if it's been stored for less than six months.
+You will not need to purify the water when you use it, if it's been stored for less than six months, again in a clean container.

 Hidden emergency water sources in your home